Carlo II di Tocco Cantelmo Stuart

-Don Carlo II di Tocco Cantelmo Stuart (7 March 1756 – 19 July 1823), or Carlo di Tocco for short, was a 18th/19th-century Italian noble, serving as the Prince of Montemiletto and the titular Prince of Achaea, among other titles, from the death of his father Restaino di Tocco Cantelmo Stuart in 1796 to his own death in 1823.
+Don Carlo II di Tocco Cantelmo Stuart (7 March 1756 – 19 July 1823), or Carlo di Tocco for short, was an 18th/19th-century Italian noble, serving as the Prince of Montemiletto and the titular Prince of Achaea, among other titles, from the death of his father Restaino di Tocco Cantelmo Stuart in 1796 to his own death in 1823.
 In addition to holding various fiefs throughout Italy, Carlo also rose to prominent positions within the Kingdom of Naples and its successor state, the Kingdom of the Two Sicilies.
-In 1808, he came one of the earliest knights of the Royal Order of the Two-Sicilies and from 1821 to 1823, he served as a Councellor of State in the Kingdom of the Two Sicilies.
+In 1808, he came one of the earliest knights of the Royal Order of the Two-Sicilies and from 1821 to 1823, he served as a Counsellor of State in the Kingdom of the Two Sicilies.

 Biography

 Carlo II di Tocco Cantelmo Stuart was born in Naples on 7 March 1756, as the eldest son of Restaino di Tocco Cantelmo Stuart, Prince of Montemiletto and titular Prince of Achaea, and the Italian noblewoman Maria Camilla Cybo Malaspina, Princess of Massa and Carrara.
 Upon Restaino's death on 21 February 1796, Carlo inherited his father's titles, including not only Montemiletto but also various other fiefs throughout Italy, and claims.

 In 1798, Carlo lost the fief of Refrancore due to Piedmont in northern Italy being annexed by the French First Republic in the Italian campaigns of the French Revolutionary Wars.
 Refrancore was one of the first fiefs the Tocco family had come to possess in Italy following their exile from their lands in Greece, having been granted to Carlo's ancestor Leonardo IV Tocco in the 16th century.
 Carlo rose to high positions in the Kingdom of Naples and its later successor state, the Kingdom of the Two Sicilies.
 On 22 October 1808, Carlo became a knight of the Royal Order of the Two-Sicilies, which had been founded just a few months prior.
-Carlo served as a Councellor of State in the Kingdom of the Two Sicilies from 23 July 1821 to 14 May 1823.
+Carlo served as a Counsellor of State in the Kingdom of the Two Sicilies from 23 July 1821 to 14 May 1823.

 Carlo married the Italian noblewoman Maria Antonia Carafa Cantelmo Stuart on 2 June 1779 in Naples.
 She predeceased her husband, committing suicide in Florence on 29 January 1823.

 Carlo died on 19 July 1823 in Naples.